Quantitative Smoothing of Polyhedral Manifolds: Effective Bounds in Dimension 2

 We now bound the curvature of $\widetilde{g_\alpha}$ assuming $l = 2$ (i.e. $\rho(v) \geq 1$ for all vertices $v$).
 This can be achieved by scaling the metric, so there is no loss of generality.
 Plugging this into the formula for Gaussian curvature in orthogonal coordinates \cite[Section 3.4]{Opr} yields

 where $\phi(r) = \Big(f_v(r)\big(\frac{\alpha}{2\pi} - 1\big) + 1\Big)r$.
 A calculation reduces this to

-The assumptions on $\rho(v)$ and the derivatives of $f$ allow us to bound the absolute value of the numerator by $96\pi(K-1)$.
+The assumptions on $\rho(v)$ and the derivatives of $f$ allow us (via the chain rule) to bound the absolute value of the numerator by $96\pi(K-1)$.
 As $2\pi\phi(r)$ is a convex combination of $\alpha$ and $2\pi$, it is bounded below by the minimum of the two.
 Lastly, we must add a factor of $4/l^2$ to account for the normalization $l = 2$, which yields the claimed inequality. \end{proof}